What Researchers Did

 Canadian Relevance

 No direct Canadian connection identified.
-However, ear barotrauma is a known side effect of hyperbaric oxygen therapy (HBOT), which is used in Canada for Health Canada-recognized indications like decompression sickness and arterial gas embolism.
+However, ear barotrauma is a known side effect of hyperbaric oxygen therapy (HBOT), which is used in Canada for Health Canada-recognised indications like decompression sickness and arterial gas embolism.

 Study Limitations